rleonardoc/academic-kickstart/content/home/experience.md

   location = "Los Angeles, CA"
   date_start = "2019-06-23"
   date_end = "2019-08-24"
-  description = "Participant of Research in Industrial Projects for Students, summer program jointly sponsored by the Institute for Pure and Applied Mathematics (IPAM), GumGum Inc. and NSF grant $\langle DMS\rangle$ 1440415."
+  description = """Participant of Research in Industrial Projects for Students, summer program jointly sponsored by the Institute for Pure and Applied Mathematics (IPAM), GumGum Inc. and NSF grant $\langle DMS\rangle$ 1440415."""

   Responsibilities include:

   * Research and development of Computer Vision and Natural Language Processing algorithms centered around content safety classification.
   * Design, development and integration of machine learning algorithms using a multimodal approach.
   * Leading the team on the training and evaluation of the models produced.
   * Presenting the research at both GumGum Inc. and IPAM.

+  """

 [[experience]]
   title = "Student"